JulianeAlbuquerque/juliane.albq/README.md

 To get my contact information.

 ## Credits
-thanks To [Fernando Daciuk](https://github.com/fdaciuk/fdaciuk) for the ideia!
+Thanks to [Fernando Daciuk](https://github.com/fdaciuk/fdaciuk) for the ideia!